 - difficulty performing fine motor tasks

-Poor sleep hygiene practices
+Sleep hygiene practices

-- taking daytime naps that exceed 30 minutes
+- taking long daytime naps

 - having a sleeping environment that is too hot, too bright, or too loud